United Lutheran Seminary

 American Lutheran seminary in Pennsylvania, U.S.

-United Lutheran Seminary is a seminary of the Evangelical Lutheran Church in America (ELCA) in Gettysburg and Philadelphia, Pennsylvania.
+United Lutheran Seminary is a seminary of the Evangelical Lutheran Church in America (ELCA) in Gettysburg and Philadelphia, Pennsylvania, United States.
 It is one of the seven seminaries of the church.
 It was created in 2017 when the Lutheran Theological Seminary at Gettysburg and the Lutheran Theological Seminary at Philadelphia consolidated.

 History

 Lutheran Theological Seminary at Gettysburg

 The Church of the Abiding Presence, the chapel of the United Lutheran Seminary-Gettysburg.

 On September 5, 1826, what is now the oldest Lutheran seminary in the Americas held its first classes with eight students in the small borough of Gettysburg.
 In 1832, the seminary relocated to Seminary Ridge overlooking Gettysburg, becoming the Lutheran Theological Seminary at Gettysburg.

 In July 1863, the seminary's premises and environs became the stage for the Battle of Gettysburg.
 Schmucker Hall. the original seminary building, is today a museum dedicated to the battle that took place there, the role of faith in freedom in nineteenth century America, and also Civil War medical practices.
 Schmucker Hall was the largest fixed field hospital at Gettysburg.